Can We Really Learn One Representation to Optimize All Rewards?: Theoretical Analysis

-Now every element inside the $L^p$-norm on the LHS of Eq.~\ref{eq:fb-gamma-contraction-ineq} is positive, while every element inside the $L^p$-norm on the LHS is zero, which is impossible.
+Now every element inside the $L^p$-norm on the LHS of Eq.~\ref{eq:fb-gamma-contraction-ineq} is positive, while every element inside the $L^p$-norm on the RHS is zero, which is a contradiction.
 Hence, we conclude that the FB Bellman operator $\gT_{\text{FB}}$ is not a $\gamma$-contraction under the $L^p$-norm.
 Consequently, the Banach fixed-point theorem cannot be applied to $\gT_{\mathrm{FB}}$ to conclude the existence or uniqueness of a fixed point.
 It is unclear whether the FB algorithm (approximately) has a convergence guarantee or not. \end{proof}